 3. Picos de Europa, an unforgettable national park in Spain you can’t miss

 The Picos de Europa is a national park in Spain nestled in the Cantabrian Mountains, between the provinces of Asturias, León, and Cantabria.
-Without a doubt, it’s the ideal example of the Atlantic ecosystem.
+Without a doubt, it’s the ideal example of the Atlantic ecosystem and a place you should visit during your trip to northern Spain.

 Besides the Western capercaillie, the golden eagle, and the bearded vulture, two of the country’s most iconic animals live within this park’s 166,684 acres: the brown bear and the Iberian wolf.